-Prayer: Show us your example of how we are to live, O Christ, through your Word.
-Amen.
+Prayer: Show us how to love like you do, O God, through your Word.
+In Jesus’ name. amen.

 New Revised Standard Version (NRSV)